libmapper/libmapper/doc/tutorials/tutorial_java.md

 The libmapper API is is divided into the following sections:

+* Networks
+* Devices
 * Signals
-* Devices
-* Admins
-* Device database
-* Signal database
+* Maps
-* Connections database
+* Slots
-* Monitors
+* Databases

-For this tutorial, the only sections to pay attention to are **Devices** and **Signals**.
-Use of **Admins** is reserved for providing custom networking configurations, and in general you don't need to worry about it.
+For this tutorial, the only sections to pay attention to are `Devices` and `Signals`.  **Networks** are reserved for providing custom networking configurations, and in general you don't need to worry about it.

-**Monitors** and the various **database** modules are used to keep track of what devices, signals and connections are on the network.
-Devices do not need to worry about this.
-It is used mainly for creating user interfaces for mapping design and will also not be covered in this tutorial.
+The database module is used to keep track of what devices, signals and maps are on the network.
+It is used mainly for creating user interfaces for mapping design and will also not be covered here.

 Devices
 =======